Made In Heaven: Perfect Example Why Book Shouldn’t Be Judged By Its Cover; It’s A Binge-worthy Show!

 Tara & Karan

-Tara, who was once an office secretary, married into a rich South Delhi family.
-She leaves her life for the world of cheese and wine tastings but all these starts seeming worthless to her as she starts suspecting her husband (played by Jim Sarbh) of cheating her.
+Tara, who was once an office secretary, married into a rich South Delhi family but all these starts seeming worthless to her as she starts suspecting her husband (played by Jim Sarbh) of cheating her.
 On the other hand, Karan is gay.

 Made In Heaven Review